Everyone loves a good holiday at home or little trip away! But what really are the best places to visit in England?

-Lucy ruthnum - "Norfolk is my favourite place in England!"
+Lucy Ruthnum - "Norfolk is my favourite place!"

 I'd probably have to say Norfolk is my favourite place in England.
 I'm probably biased as I've grown up there but in my eyes you cannot find a better place to holiday or grow up - it's packed full of exciting woodland to discover, trim trails for the kids and even the big kids among us, there's no end of wild, rugged coastline to spend sunny days walking, cycling or building sandcastles along.
 And don't get me started on the stunning, old fashioned Norfolk villages - the perfect place to grab a Mr Whippy ice cream and fish and chips as the sun sets.
 Highlights of the North Norfolk coast to check out include Wells, Old Hunstanton, Thornham, Burnham Overy Staithe, Brancaster - and so many more.
 Get yourself off the beaten path and explore a hugely underrated part of the English coastline perfect for all ages - I love it just as much as an adult as I ever did when I was a child.